jakubklinger/HR-Analytics/README.md

 <h2> 📊Number of employees hired each year </h2>

 ## 🎯Business Question
 How many employees were hired each year, and what does this reveal about workforce expansion or contraction?
-Answering that can influence company change their employment strategy.
+Answering that can influence company's employment strategy.

 ## 🔍 Approach